Dynamics on the SU(2,1)-character variety of the one-holed torus: Introduction

 \subsection{Acknowledgments}

 The authors acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 RNMS: ``Geometric Structures and Representation Varieties'' (the GEAR Network).
 Lawton was supported by the Simons Foundation.
 Maloni was partially supported by U.S. National Science Foundation grant DMS-1848346 (NSF CAREER).
+Lastly, we thank the referees for many helpful suggestions which improved the paper.